Finite Element Analysis – List of FEA Software’s (Open Source and Commercial Software’s)

 Finite Element Analysis (FEA) is a computer simulation technique used in engineering analysis.
 It uses a numerical technique called the finite element method (FEM).
 In this, the object or system is represented by a geometrically similar model consisting of multiple, linked, simplified representations of discrete regions — finite elements.

 Equations of equilibrium, in conjunction with applicable physical considerations such as compatibility and constitutive relations, are applied to each element, and a system of simultaneous equations is constructed.
 The system of equations is solved for unknown values using the techniques of linear algebra or nonlinear numerical schemes, as appropriate.

 FEA has become a solution to the task of predicting failure due to unknown stresses by showing problem areas in a material and allowing designers to see all of the theoretical stresses within.
 This method of product design and testing is far superior to the manufacturing costs which would accrue if each sample was actually built and tested.

-While being an approximate method, the accuracy of the FEA method can be improved by refining the mesh in the model using more elements and nodes, though this will retard the process of converging.
+While being an approximate method, the accuracy of the Finite Element Analysis (FEA) method can be improved by refining the mesh in the model using more elements and nodes, though this will retard the process of converging.

 Some FEA Software’s

 An adaptive hierarchical finite element toolbox

 is an Open Source FEA project.
 The solver uses a partially compatible ABAQUS file format.
 The pre/post-processor generates input data for many FEA and CFD applications.

 French software written in Python and Fortran, GPL license.

 is a finite element differential equation library